ycas/ycas.github.io/ycas/content/post/SpecialEvent2.md

 More information on this and other programs is available from York County Department of Parks and Recreation at (717) 840-7440 or [www.yorkcountyparks.org](https://www.yorkcountyparks.org).

-For more information on YCAS events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)
+For more information on YCAS events, scheduling a private party star watch, directions to the observing site, or for general Society information please contact us at <a href="mailto:info@astroyork.com"><font color="#FFCC66">info@astroyork.com</font></a> or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)